demisto/content/Packs/Kiteworks/README.md

     - `Syslog Server` - Enter the IP address of the target [Cortex XSIAM Syslog Broker VM](#broker-vm).
     - `Protocol` - Select **UDP** or **TCP**.
 Note: If you wish to use TLS, select **TCP**.
     - `Port` - Enter the syslog service port that the target Cortex XSIAM Broker VM would be listening on for receiving forwarded syslog messages from Kiteworks.
-    - `Use TLS` - Check this checkbox if the syslog messages should be transported over TLS.
+    - `Use TLS` - Select this checkbox if the syslog messages should be transported over TLS.
     - `Format` - Select **JSON Format**.

 ## Collect Events from Vendor